 The most important thing to know is that getting divorced does not stop either of you from making financial claims from the other in the future.
 It is always advisable to get specialist family law advice to ensure that your position is protected and that you have a settlement that allows you to move on with your life.

-If you are considering divorce give us a call today to see how we can help you on 01423 594680.
+If you are considering divorce give us a call today and speak with one of our friendly solicitors to see how we can help you on 01423 594680.